z448/dropkg/README.md

     `mv myprg MyTmp/usr/bin`

+    Place 'control' file into 'MyTmp' directory. `dropkg -t` can print template of control file.

+    `mv control MyTmp`

     `cd MyTmp`

-    Place 'control' file into 'MyTmp' directory. `dropkg -t` can print you template of control file.

-    To create package run dropkg without any option.
+    Run dropkg without any options to create .deb package.

     `dropkg`

-    Name of .deb file is taked from control file, Name + Version + Architecture + .deb.
-    To have different .deb filename pass it as 1st parameter `dropkg myprg.deb`.
+    Name of .deb file is taked from control file, Package\_Version\_Architecture.deb.
+To have different .deb filename pass it as 1st parameter `dropkg filename.deb`.
+    By default gzip compression is used for data unless ~/.dropkg config contains different compression option.
+Compression can be also set by `-c` switch which has precedence over value in config.

 - To unpack .deb package:

     Go into directory that contains .deb package and run `dropkg` without any option.
-If there is more than one .deb file in current directory pass file name as first argument `dropkg file.deb`.
+If there is more than one .deb file in current directory pass filename as first parameter `dropkg filename.deb`.

 # DEVELOPMENT